humblerookie/optimized_cached_image/README.md

 ## TODO
 This library is a WIP.
 A few things that are going to be worked on are.
-- Prevent same url from being downloaded multiple times for different image sizes
+- ~~Prevent same url from being downloaded multiple times for different image sizes~~.
+Done
-- Cleanup code.
+- ~~Cleanup code.~~
+- Introduce a better memory caching scheme.